-This report-Business and Financial Plan for the Year Ended March 31, 2021 (2021 Business and Financial Plan, the Plan)-is one of those two key accountability documents.
-The Office prepared the Plan using reporting practices set out in the Public Sector Accounting Board's Statement of Recommended Practice (SORP-2) Public Performance Reporting published by the Chartered Professional Accountants of Canada.
+This report-Business and Financial Plan for the Year Ended March 31, 2022 (2022 Business and Financial Plan, the Plan)-is one of the Office's two key accountability documents.

+The Office prepares the Plan using reporting practices set out in the Public Sector Accounting Board's Statement of Recommended Practice (SORP-2) Public Performance Reporting published by the Chartered Professional Accountants of Canada.
 This Plan includes the information the Act requires along with additional supporting information.

-The 2021 Business and Financial Plan is comprised of three main sections:
+The 2022 Business and Financial Plan is comprised of three main sections:

-- > Section 1.0 The Office of the Provincial Auditor provides a brief description of the Office including its purpose, accountability mechanisms, staffing, and key systems and practices. - Section 2.0 2020-21 Funding Request sets out the 2020-21 Funding Request (Estimates) and factors, forces, and trends affecting the Office's work plan upon which the request is based.
-The Act requires the Public Accounts Committee to review and approve the Estimates for inclusion in the Estimates tabled in the Legislative Assembly. - Section 3.0 Annual Work Plan for 2020-21 and Supporting Schedules provides the Office's Audited Financial Forecast and other key information on trends in costs, average salaries, and training.
-The Office's Audited Financial Forecast includes planned time spent on tasks and the 2020-21 annual work plan (i.e., planned costs to audit government agencies).
+- Section 1.0 The Office of the Provincial Auditor provides a brief description of the Office including its purpose, accountability mechanisms, staffing, and key systems and practices. - Section 2.0 2021-22 Funding Request sets out the 2021-22 Funding Request (Estimates) and factors, forces, and trends affecting the Office's work plan upon which the request is based. - Section 3.0 Annual Work Plan for 2021-22 and Supporting Schedules includes the Office's Audited Financial Forecast and other key information on trends in costs, average salaries, and training.
+The Office's Audited Financial Forecast sets out planned time spent on tasks and the 2021-22 annual work plan (i.e., planned costs to audit government agencies).